 So we’re back with another soap recipe, hot on the heels of our first go at hot process soap not that long ago.
 Because practice is the key to mastering just about everything, we thought it would be a good idea to post my favorite lavender soap recipe.

-- If you remember from our last post, hot process soap is a bit different from cold process soap.
+If you remember from our last post, hot process soap is a bit different from my usual soaps that are made with cold process.
 Hot process makes use of direct heat to expedite saponification, and so there’s no need to leave your soap to cure afterward.
 Nevertheless, this can make HP soap a little tricky to master as you’ve got to keep your eye on it.

 So let’s take a look at the exact measurement of these oils, as well as any other ingredients and equipment you may need to pull off this heavenly lavender soap recipe!